Wikipedia logo: Early logos (2001)

 As the logo utilized text in English language, its usage was not favored by other-language versions of Wikipedia.
 Some websites used similar designs with texts in their own languages.
 For example, Dutch Wikipedia used text from Multatuli's 1860 Max Havelaar classic book.
 Other websites used the logo with English text, painted in the colours of the national flags.
 Such design was used for example by Danish and Swedish versions, using the flags of Denmark and Sweden, respectively.
-The other option used by some versions of Wikipedia was to design their own distinct logos, for example the French Wikipedia, which used the golden (yellow) circle with a white dove on it, as its logo.
+The other option used by some versions of Wikipedia was to design their own distinct logos, for example the French Wikipedia, which used the green circle with a white dove on it, as its logo.
 Additionally, some websites used a logo with English text in it, with the motto "The Free Encyclopedia" translated to their languages.
 It was done, for example, by the German Wikipedia.

-Third logo (2003)
+Puzzle globe (2003)

-Contest and improval
+Contest

 In 2003, following a suggestion by Erik Möller, known under the username Eloquence, an international logo contest was conducted to find a new logo that was suitable for all language versions of Wikipedia.
 After a two-stage voting process, a design by Paul Stansifer, at the time known under username Paullusmagnus, won with considerable support.
 His project depicted an unfinished globe constructed of puzzle pieces, of multiple colors.
 It was covered by text with links in various languages and writing systems, to symbolize the continuous construction and development of the project.
 It was made in POV-Ray, using a puzzle image wrapped around a sphere.

 A ratification vote was held soon after, to confirm community consensus.
 As a result, twelve direct adaptations of the design were created by members of the community.
 One of the propositions made by David Friedland, known under username Nohat, was chosen.
 Friedland removed the color and changed the overlaid text into one letter or symbol per puzzle piece.
 His design included various characters from various writing systems.
 The writing in the logo used Hoefler Text font.